cziter15/ksIotFrameworkLib/README.md

 ```

 ## RTTI - compiler flags
 RTTI is required to properly cast component types and so on.
-By default RTTI is disabled.
+By default RTTI for ESP32/ESP8266 is disabled in Arduino framework.
 You need to have `-frtti` in `compiler.cpp.extra_flags=` option in your board.txt file.
 Whole example setup:
 ```ini